Olive1117/twitter_fdap/README.md

 - `--username=[username]`: Change the Twitter username.

-- `--proxychains`: Traffic network under Proxychains (Can also be used in sort.sh)
+- `--proxychains`: Traffic network under Proxychains (Can also be used in sort.sh).

+- `--vnc`: Run Google Chrome with VNC.

 ### sort.sh